DolbyLaboratories/dolby-encoding-engine/plugins/code/hevc_enc/x265/readme.txt

 - gcc 4.8.5

 x265 compilation and prerequisities:
+- CMake
+    Visit: https://cmake.org/download/ or https://cmake.org/install/ for more details On Ubuntu: sudo apt-get install cmake
+    Make sure cmake is added to PATH

 - NASM:
     x265 shall be built with NASM (verified with 2.13.03) in order to achieve maximum performance.